IBM/build-custom-stt-model-with-diarization/README.md

 $ git clone https://github.com/IBM/build-custom-stt-model-with-diarization
 ```

-We will be using the following datasets:
+We will be using the following datasets from the Cloud Object Storage:

 1. `earnings-call-train-data.flac` - To train the speech to text model.